theAfricanQuant/PyTorch/README.md

 # PyTorch
-understanding building NN using PyTorch
+My gradual understanding of building NN using PyTorch